h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 Use the ``staged_predict_proba`` function to predict class probabilities at each stage of an H2O Model.
 Note that this can only be used with GBM.

-Using the previous example, run the following to predict stage probabilities:
+Using the previous example, run the following to predict probabilities at each stage in the model:

 .. example-code::
    .. code-block:: r